Queenscliff zoning & planning overlays

 Is Queenscliff bushfire-prone?

-Little to none of Queenscliff is mapped as bushfire-prone (the Northern Beaches average is 47%).
+Bushfire mapping covers Queenscliff and little to none of it is mapped as bushfire-prone (the Northern Beaches average is 47%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Queenscliff?